|

 escrow payments prior to paying property expenses, such

 as property taxes or homeowners insurance.
+Escrow Analysis - The

 periodic examination of escrow accounts to determine if